bitnulleins/BoardingPass-QR-Code-Generator/README.md

 This information is then encoded in a QR code so that it can be read by machine by the inspection bodies.
 There are two standards "aztec" (2D QR code) or PDF417 (1D code known by many airlines).
 The raw text can now be manipulated to encode other information.

+> [!IMPORTANT]
-That's why it's so important to never show your board card on social media.
+> That's why it's so important to never show your board card on social media.
 There is a lot of personal information on it.

 ## Other useful info